stoand/thesis-guessrandom/design/paper.md

 In a sense, how difficult will it be to set a flag to determine whether we are running for a 32-bit RNG or for a 64-bit one?

+-- Section 7, "The first line ..."

 2. Could you give a rough estimate how long it will take to compromise a 64-bit RNG?

 We are thinking to extend your work by addressing the above!
 And in addition, run the code on a GPU and compare\contrast the findings.
 Needless to say, you are done with your FYP :) We will get another student to continue — unless you do an MSc and that will be your thesis! :)

+-- Section 7, "Just this brute force approach ..."